 About Dr.Heidi Fu

-Dr. Fu completed her clinical training at the Air Force General Hospital in Beijing China, the University of East-West Medicine and Five Branches University in California, Zhe Jiang Chinese Medical University in Huang Zhou China, Zhe Jiang Chinese Medicine Hospital in Haung Zhou China, HuNan Chinese Medicial Hospital China and Nan Jing Qin Huai Chinese Medicine Hospital in Nan Jing China.
+Dr. Fu completed her clinical training at the Air Force General Hospital in Beijing and multiple TCM universities in China, and Five Branches University in California, Zhe Jiang Chinese Medical University in Huang Zhou China, Zhe Jiang Chinese Medicine Hospital in Haung Zhou China, HuNan Chinese Medicial Hospital China and Nan Jing Qin Huai Chinese Medicine Hospital in Nan Jing China.
 She practices TCM with compassion.
 She loves having positive impact on people's lives.
 She is a Pain and Fertility Specialist, a professional Member of RESOLVE - The National Infertility Association, the American Society for Reproductive Medicine, and a Certified American Heart Association CPR instructor.

 "Acupuncture and Traditional Chinese Medicine vs Western Medicine for Infertility Treatments"